 In 2012, Nike took over by signing a 5 year contract.
 Mitchell and Ness retained the license to produce obsolete (throwback) NFL jerseys of players who they contracted with individually.
 As global commerce has increased, things have gotten much more complicated, primarily due to the flood of bootleg, knockoff and counterfeit "authentic" jerseys coming from Asia priced at a fraction of the real thing.
 Perhaps the most faked jerseys are Mitchell and Ness because the real ones retail for hundreds of dollars which are unaffordable for many fans.

 If you are buying a jersey just to wear, don't care much about quality, don't intend to get it autographed, and don't intend to ever get it cleaned or laundered, then bootlegs are probably an acceptable option.
 If not, you should avoid bootlegs.
 The poor quality is usually noticeable once compared to a real jersey.
-The name and numbers appear shiny and wrinkly instead of flat and smooth.
+The colors are usually off.
+In the photo of Chargers jerseys above, note the deep blue color of the real jersey (left) vs. the muted blue on the fake (right).
+But even if the colors match, the name and numbers will almost always appear shiny and wrinkly instead of flat and smooth.
 That's because they are made of cheap vinyl or plastic made to resemble cloth fabric.
 If you get the jersey signed, it could very well bleed and/or fade.
 If you put it in the wash or send it to a dry cleaner, the vinyl or plastic may not survive intact.

 If you're trying to avoid bootleg jerseys -- and this applies to "authentic" MLB, NBA and NHL jerseys too -- my best advice is simple.
 If the price is too good to be true, it probably is.
 If the jersey is being shipped from anywhere in Asia, it's almost definitely counterfeit.
 Unfortunately, bootlegs have spread beyond the internet and can now be found at many legitimate retail stores who either don't know or don't care that they're selling fakes.
 And in these cases, the prices may not be suspiciously low, so buyers are getting doubly screwed.